j3k0/ganomede-chat/README.md

     + Parameters
         + authToken (string, required) ...
 Authentication token
         + roomId (string, required) ...
-Room identifier
+URL encoded Room ID

 ## Add a message [POST]

-Append a new message to the room.
+Append a new message to the room and updates room's TTL.
 If the number of messages in the room exceeds `MAX_MESSAGES`, the oldest will be discarded.

 ### body (application/json)